 - Is well-formed.
 If something is not working, you can double-check this by running it through a tool like CSV Lint.
 (If you're trying to validate private data, tread carefully as CSV Lint keeps a public list of validation reports for data uploaded through a URL.)

 - Is encoded in UTF-8.
 Changing your CSV to this format is an option when saving your CSV file.

 - Uses a carriage return and a line feed (CRLF) for new lines.

-Advice for uploading surveys
+Advice for creating and uploading surveys

 You can improve both your survey completion rate and the AI analysis of your data when you: